socrse/constitution/constitution.md

 * 11.4 Chairing of general meetings

-    * 11.4.1 The person nominated as chair by the charity trustees under clause 19.2, shall, if present at the general meeting and willing to act, preside as chair of the meeting.
+    * 11.4.1 The person nominated as President by the charity trustees under clause 19.2, shall, if present at the general meeting and willing to act, preside as chair of the meeting.
 Subject to that, the members of the CIO who are present at a general meeting shall elect a chair to preside at the meeting.

 * 11.5 Quorum at general meetings